alephium/voting-tutorial/docs/Voting Application on Alephium.md

    }
 }
 ```
 First it checks that the administrator has initialized the voting and that it has not been closed.
-Then voters send one unit of their token to the contract and send back to administrator the UTXO creation fee we talked about.
+Then voters send their token to the contract and send back to administrator the UTXO creation fee we talked about.
 Finally the vote is registered by incrementing one of the counters.
+Since the `initialized` variable evaluates to `true`, the administrator cannot call the `allocateTokens` function a second time.
+Hence, returned tokens cannot be transferred to anyone and will be owned by the contract forever.

 The corresponding `TxScript` to vote yes is the following: